Paula Fletcher

 Paula Fletcher (born 1951) is a Canadian politician who has served on Toronto City Council since 2003.
-She currently represents Ward 14 Toronto—Danforth.
+She represents Ward 14 Toronto—Danforth and has served as deputy speaker of city council since 2023 and chair of its Infrastructure and Environment Committee since 2025.

-Fletcher is regarded as an advocate for affordable housing, environmentally sustainable policy, social justice and good land use planning.
-She identifies as holding progressive values.
+Fletcher announced on August 19, 2026, that she would retire from politics at the end of the 2022–2026 council term and would not seek re-election in the 2026 Toronto municipal election.

 Early life and family

 Fletcher was born in Sault Ste.
 Marie, Ontario and moved to Toronto, then to Winnipeg, Manitoba, before again relocating to Toronto.

-She now lives in Toronto with her husband John Cartwright and their two children.
-Her husband is a former president of the Toronto and York Region Labour Council.
-A carpenter by trade, Cartwright was formerly the Business Manager of the Construction Trades Council and co-chair of the Metro Jobstart Coalition.
-He has served on the Boards of the Waterfront Regeneration Trust, the United Way Toronto, the Toronto 2008 Olympic Bid, and the Labour Education Centre.
+She lives in Toronto with her husband John Cartwright and their two children.
+Her husband is a former president of the Toronto & York Region Labour Council.
+A carpenter by trade, Cartwright was formerly the business manager of the Construction Trades Council and co-chair of the Metro Jobstart Coalition.

 Early career

-In Winnipeg, Fletcher worked as an educator in third world development, and became a community activist.
+In Winnipeg, Fletcher worked as an educator in international development and became a community activist.
 She was a union organizer in a Toronto garment mill in the early 1970s.
-After working at the mill, she worked at the Downsview DeHavilland Plant.
-When she worked there, she went by the nickname "Rosie the Riveter".
-At the DeHavilland plant, she was involved in the women's committee of Canadian Auto Workers Local 112.
+She later worked at the Downsview De Havilland Canada plant, where she went by the nickname "Rosie the Riveter".
+At De Havilland, she was involved in the women's committee of Canadian Auto Workers Local 112.
 In the 1990s, Fletcher worked at Toronto City Hall as executive assistant to city councillor Dan Leckie.

 Politics

-In 1980, she ran for the Winnipeg School Board for Ward 2, in the city's north end.
+In 1980, Fletcher ran for the Winnipeg School Board for Ward 2, in the city's north end.
 In 1981, she was elected leader of the Communist Party of Canada (Manitoba) and served as leader for five years.
-She ran in the 1981 and 1986 provincial elections in the Winnipeg riding of Burrows.
-She garnered 144 and 131 votes respectively, less than 2 per cent of the popular vote.
+She ran in the 1981 and 1986 provincial elections in the Winnipeg riding of Burrows, receiving 144 and 131 votes respectively.
 In the early 1980s, she sang with a group called Rank and File.
 In 1986, Fletcher left the Communist Party and moved back to Toronto.

-Toronto District School Board Trustee
+Toronto District School Board trustee

-In 2000, Fletcher was elected as a trustee for Ward 15 in the Toronto District School Board (TDSB).
-During her time on the board, she was active in fighting service cuts by the Mike Harris and Ernie Eves Progressive Conservative governments, and helped prevent two school closures in her area.
-One of them was Bruce Junior Public School, which Fletcher helped save by housing a new centre there for childhood learning and development for families.
+In 2000, Fletcher was elected as a trustee for Ward 15 on the Toronto District School Board (TDSB).
+During her time on the board, she opposed service cuts by the Mike Harris and Ernie Eves Progressive Conservative governments and helped prevent two school closures in her area.
+One was Bruce Junior Public School, which was retained after a centre for childhood learning and development was established there.